DevOps-and-Cloud-based-Software/assignment-1/README.md

+# DevOps and Cloud Based Software
-% DevOps Lab assignment 1: Tutorial on RESTful services, Docker, and Kubernetes
+## Lab 01 Tutorial on RESTful services, Docker, and Kubernetes
 % University of Amsterdam

 # Introduction